 So if we want to try to transform our “whispery” thirty-nine-recording mix (similar to C) into something that sounds more like natural speech (shown in A), we might identify an appropriate fundamental frequency for each point in time and then filter out everything but that frequency and its harmonics, or integer multiples—for example, at one particular moment we might pass the series 150 Hz (F0), 300 Hz (2×F0), 450 Hz (3×F0), 600 Hz (4×F0), 750 Hz (5×F0), etc. And we can calculate an average fundamental frequency across all source recordings as a curve for filtering in this way.

+To get my filtering curve, I opened each time-normalized WAV file in Praat, generated a pitch object with default settings, and then ran a simple script modified from the one posted here.
 This creates a TXT file in which each line represents one hundredth of a second and consists either of a frequency presented in the form “196.63,” (if Praat identified a value for the fundamental frequency) or “–undefined–,” (if it didn’t).
 I manually numbered each out.txt after it was generated, in this case from 1-39.
 The process was a bit tedious, but I haven’t looked into options for batch processing here yet.

 Then I wrote another MATLAB script (praaterage.m) to take the median average of the fundamental frequencies reported by Praat (calculated using the base-two logarithms, not the value in Hertz).
 The same script also generates a “certainty” vector which reports the quantity of source files from which a frequency was detected in each time window, divided by the maximum to yield a range of 0-1.
 Using another script (applyavgcontour.m), I throw out any median fundamental frequency values that correspond to certainty values below 0.5, applying a linear interpolation across the gaps, and then smooth the result by taking a moving mean average with a width corresponding to one tenth of a second.
 Then I run a 15-Hz-wide second-order Butterworth bandpass filter on each hundredth of a second, passing the neatened version of the averaged fundamental curve and fifty of its harmonics, cross-fading the first and last thirds of each segment.
 The raw result of that process sounds like this: